Methanesulfonic acid

-Methanesulfonic acid (MsOH, MSA) or methanesulphonic acid (in British English) is an organosulfuric, colorless liquid with the molecular formula CH3SO3H and structure H3C\sS(=O)2\sOH.
+Methanesulfonic acid (MsOH, MSA) is an organosulfuric, colorless liquid with the molecular formula CH3SO3H|auto=1 and structure H3C\sS(=O)2\sOH.
 It is the simplest of the alkylsulfonic acids (R\sS(=O)2\sOH).
 Salts and esters of methanesulfonic acid are known as mesylates (or methanesulfonates, as in ethyl methanesulfonate).
-It is hygroscopic in its concentrated form.
-Methanesulfonic acid can dissolve a wide range of metal salts, many of them in significantly higher concentrations than in hydrochloric acid (HCl) or sulfuric acid (H2SO4).
+It is hygroscopic.

 History and synthesis

 Early history

 German chemist Hermann Kolbe discovered MSA between 1842 and 1845 and originally termed it methyl hyposulphuric acid.

 The discovery stemmed from earlier work by Berzelius and Marcet in 1813, who treated carbon disulfide with moist chlorine and produced a compound they named "sulphite of chloride of carbon".
-By reacting it with barium hydroxide Kolbe demonstrated it to actually be trichloromethylsulfonyl chloride (CCl₃SO₂Cl in modern notation).
+By reacting it with barium hydroxide Kolbe demonstrated it to actually be trichloromethylsulfonyl chloride (CCl_{3}SO_{2}Cl).